AWORK-AS/formular-af-awork-one/README.txt

 * Optimization: Frontend assets (CSS/JS) are now loaded conditionally, only on pages where the form block or shortcode is present.
 * Optimization: Backend assets are now loaded strictly on the plugin's own settings page, reducing unnecessary load across the WordPress admin area.

+= 1.0.1 =
+* Tweak: Renamed the plugin to "Formularer for AWORK ONE" to comply with WordPress.org naming guidelines.